Neurodiversity Affirming: Embracing the Differences and Applying It Into Practice

-Being neurodivergent is living, interacting with, and seeing the world in a way that is unique to each individual brain.
-Every person has strengths and challenges that are unique to their own brain structure and make up.
-These differences in the brain are not weaknesses that need to be cured or fixed.
-The challenges experienced may cause some people to need more support than others, but they can also excel in areas that other individuals aren't so good in.
+Being neurodivergent means living, interacting with, and seeing the world in a way that is unique to your brain.
+Every person has strengths and challenges that reflect the way their brain is wired.
+These differences are not weaknesses that need to be cured or fixed.
+While some challenges may require added support, neurodivergent individuals often have strengths and insights that others might overlook.

 Autism